Rediate15/Modelleisenbahn-Websteuerung/backend/README.md

 - Verify that the `venv` is active and all packages were installed inside of the `venv`
 - Check if `config.py.sample` was updated. `config.py` might be outdated and changes from `config.py.sample` might need to be applied.
 - Verify the configured IP's

+## Additional information
+This project uses a machine learning model with the library torch.
+When using torch on a Raspberry Pi the version 1.11 has to be used since newer versions aren't compatible with the pi architecture at the time of writing this.